 Some preachers are tremendous orators from the pulpit, some are great theologians and scholars, and others are wonderful shepherds with a heart for their people.
 Spurgeon was all of these and more.
 But it must be remembered that he was none of these if it wasn’t for the work of God in his heart and life, and the movement and blessing of the Holy Spirit in His ministry.
 And his life was not without challenges and suffering; he personally dealt with bouts of depression, exhaustion, and ill health, but generally was a warm, compassionate, and happy man.
 I enjoyed the chapter that described Spurgeon’s personal character traits and habits.

 If you have been blessed by Spurgeon’s sermons or writings, you will likewise be inspired by this biography of his life.
+I have included it on my list of biographies I feel every Christian should read.
 And if you are not familiar with Charles Spurgeon, I strongly encourage you to get acquainted with him and delve into his works!
 Over 3500 of his sermons have been published in 63 volumes, in collections designated by the church from which they were preached.
 A few books that I’ve read and personally recommend include:

 - All of Grace